serverless/enterprise/docs/overview.md

 ### Resource

-All other serverless infrastructure Resources, like databases, CDNs, caches, etc.
+A serverless Resource is any serverless infrastructure included in your Application/Service, like databases, CDNs, caches, etc.

+Examples of Resources:

+- AWS S3
+- AWS DynamoDB
+- AWS Kinesis
+- AWS AppSync
+- Auth0
+- Stripe
+- Twilio